 Career Services offers free services for all CU Boulder degree-seeking students, and alumni up to one year after graduation, to help students discover who they are, what they want to do, and how to get there.
 They are the bridge between academics and the world of work by discussing major and career exploration, internship or job searching, and graduate school preparation.

-The U.S. Bureau of Labor Statistics projects that job growth for the following Art-related fields from 2016-2026 will be: art director, 7 percent, as fast as average for all fields; craft and fine artists, 8 percent; graphic designers, 5 percent; multi-media artists and animators, 10 percent.
+The U.S. Bureau of Labor Statistics projects that job growth for the following Art-related fields from 2016-2026 will be: art director, 5%, as fast as average for all fields; craft and fine artists, 6%; graphic designers, 4%; multimedia artists and animators, 8%.

 The Department of Art and Art History has an extensive list of alumni, working and performing in a variety of industries across the globe.
 Some alumni of the program include: